Michael Price, Executive Vice President & Chief Financial Officer

 Mark Corrigan was previously president and chief executive officer of Zalicus Inc. Prior to that, he was executive vice president, research & development of Sepracor Inc. (now Sunovion Pharmaceuticals).
 Prior to joining Sepracor, Dr. Corrigan spent 10 years with Pharmacia & Upjohn, Inc., most recently as group vice president of global clinical research and experimental medicine.
 Dr. Corrigan currently serves on the board of directors of Cardiome Pharma Corp.
 (NASDAQ: CRME) and on the supervisory board of Nabriva Therapeutics AG (NASDAQ: NBRV).
 He previously served as a director of CoLucid Pharmaceuticals, Inc., Avanir Pharmaceuticals, Inc., EPIRUS Biopharmaceuticals, Inc. and Cubist Pharmaceuticals, Inc. He was chairman of the board of EPIRUS and served on the audit committee and nominating and governance committee and chaired the scientific affairs committee of Cubist’s board.
 Dr. Corrigan spent five years in academic research at the University of North Carolina Medical School, focusing on psychoneuroendocrinology.
 Dr. Corrigan holds a B.A. and an M.D. from the University of Virginia and received specialty training in psychiatry at Maine Medical Center and Cornell University.

-Mark DiPaolo is a partner and the General Counsel of Sarissa Capital Management LP, a registered investment advisor, since 2013.
+Mark DiPaolo is a partner and the general counsel of Sarissa Capital Management LP, a registered investment advisor, since 2013.
 Sarissa Capital focuses on improving the strategies of companies to enhance shareholder value.
 From 2005 to 2013, Mr. DiPaolo served as a senior member of Icahn Capital’s management team, working on investing aspects of Carl Icahn’s activist strategy.
 Prior to working with Icahn Capital, Mr. DiPaolo was an attorney with Willkie Farr & Gallagher LLP.
+Mr. DiPaolo is also a member of the board of directors of Innoviva, Inc., a publicly-traded healthcare royalty company.
 Mr. DiPaolo received his B.A. degree from Fordham University and his J.D. degree from Georgetown University Law Center.

 John Orloff, M.D.